 Question Management response Is management aware of the existence of other events or conditions that may cast doubt on the Council's ability to continue as a going concern?
-There are no events or conditions which would impact on the Council's status as a going concern.
-The Council has set a balanced budget for 2014/15 and provided projections for future years with knowledge of all anticipated changes in Council expenditure and funding through to 2016/17.
+There are no events or conditions which would impact on the Councils status as a going concern.
+The Council has set a balanced budget for 2015/16 and provided projections for future years with knowledge of all anticipated changes in Council expenditure and funding through to 2017/18.
 Given the Council's cautious attitude to including income or savings only when definite projects or government announcements are known, there is a gap between income and expenditure in years two and three.
-As in previous years the Council expect these challenges to be overcome in good time to present a further balanced budget for 2015/2016.
+As in previous years the Council expect these challenges to be overcome in good time to present a further balanced budget for 2016/2017.
 Are arrangements in place to report the going concern assessment to the Audit and Governance Committee?
-Yes, as part of the reporting process to the Audit and Governance Committee which includes the Treasury Management Strategy and Annual Report; the Statement of Accounts and Annual Governance Statement and regular updates on the Corporate Risk Register.
-Are the financial assumptions in that report (e.g., future levels of income and expenditure) consistent with the Council's Business Plan and the financial information provided to the Council throughout the year?
-The Council has set a balanced budget for 2014/15 and this will have taken into account relevant financial assumptions and financial information provided through the year.
-The forecast position for 2013/14 reflects a likely underspend against the approved budget as growth pressures and contained and savings targets achieved.
+Yes, as part of the reporting process to the Audit and Governance Committee which includes the Treasury Management Strategy and Annual Report; the Statement of Accounts and Annual Governance Statement and regular updates on the Corporate Risk Register Are the financial assumptions in that report (e.g., future levels of income and expenditure) consistent with the Council's Business Plan and the financial information provided to the Council throughout the year?
+The Council has set a balanced budget for 2015/16 and this will have taken into account relevant financial assumptions and financial information provided through the year.
+At the third quarter stage of 2014/15, the Council's reserves strategy remains effective with a small forecast underspend of £0.2m (0.1%) against a budget of £253.8m.
+Portfolio Holders and the Corporate Leadership Board continue to focus on managing this position to avoid any impact on the Council's general reserves at year end.

 Question Management response Are the implications of statutory or policy changes appropriately reflected in the Business Plan, financial forecasts and report on the going concern?
-Yes, the Council's Three Year Plan and reports to Cabinet throughout the year set out the implications of statutory or policy changes.
-All reports to Cabinet contain a section on Financial Implications authorised by the Section 151 Officer.
-Have there been any significant issues raised with the Audit and Governance Committee during the year which could cast doubts on the assumptions made?
+Yes, the Councils Three Year Plan and reports to Cabinet throughout the year set out the implications of statutory or policy changes.
+All reports to Cabinet contain a section on Financial Implications authorised by the Section 151 Officer Have there been any significant issues raised with the Audit and Governance Committee during the year which could cast doubts on the assumptions made?
 (Examples include adverse comments raised by internal and external audit regarding financial performance or significant weaknesses in systems of financial control).
-No significant issues have been reported to date in 2013/14 which would cast doubt on the assumptions made.
-The Audit and Governance Committee receives regular reports from internal and external audit throughout the year and will receive the draft Statement of Accounts and the draft Annual Governance Statement at the June 2014 Committee.
-Does a review of available financial information identify any adverse financial indicators including negative cash flow or poor or deteriorating performance against te better payment practice code?
-If so, what action is being taken to improve financial performance?
-Financial information on revenue and capital expenditure is reported to managers via a suite of financial reports on a monthly basis.
-Performance on treasury management is reported weekly to the Finance Portfolio Holder and Senior Managers and quarterly to Cabinet through the Financial Performance Report.
-No adverse financial indicators have been identified.
-The process for reporting performance on the payment of invoices is incorporated into the Service Level Agreement for Co-Socius and these indicators will be monitored in 2014/15 as part of this agreement.
+No significant issues have been reported to date in 2014/15 which would cast doubt on the assumptions made.
+The Audit and Governance Committee receives regular reports from internal and external audit throughout the year and will receive the Statement of Accounts and the Annual Governance Statement for approval in September 2015 Does a review of available financial information identify any adverse financial indicators including negative cash flow or poor or deteriorating performance against the better payment practice code?
+If so, what action is being taken to Financial information on revenue and capital expenditure is reported to managers via a suite of financial reports on a monthly basis.
+Performance on treasury management is reported monthly to the Finance Portfolio Holder and Senior Managers and quarterly to Cabinet through the Financial Performance Report.
+The Council receives quarterly performance monitoring reports from all its ASDVs No adverse financial indicators have been identified. improve financial performance?
+The process for reporting performance on the payment of invoices is incorporated into the contract with Co-Socius and these indicators are monitored through monthly performance reports.